TheNetStriker/integration-dreambox/Readme.md

 - Select the downloaded `.tar.gz` file and click on upload
 - Once uploaded, the new integration should appear in the list : click on it and select `Start setup`
 - Your TV must be running and connected to the network before proceed

+#### Update on the Remote

+To update to the lastest version of the remote follow these steps:

+- Delete the integration from the remote.
+If entities where already added the integration has to be deleted twice.
+- Wait for the integration to dissapear.
+- Download the release from the release section : file ending with `.tar.gz`
+- Navigate into the Web Configurator of the remote, go into the `Integrations` tab, click on `Add new` and select : `Install custom`
+- Select the downloaded `.tar.gz` file and click on upload
+- Once the integration shows wait for a few seconds then start the setup.
+- The setup will automatically recognize if a previous configuration exists and skip the Matter setup step.

 ### Running as Docker container